-This user guide covers the basic steps for setting up a network with a router.
+This guide covers the basic steps for setting up a network with a router.
 After going through "Chapter 3: Getting to Know the Router," most users will only need to use the following chapters:

-- Chapter 4: Connecting the Router This chapter instructs you on how to connect the Router to your cable or DSL modem and PCs.
-After you create your network, then you will connect the telephones (or fax machines) to AT&T CallVantagessm Service via the Router. - Chapter 5: Configuring the Router This chapter explains how to configure the Router using your web browser and the Router's Web-based Utility.
-You will configure the Router using the settings provided by your ISP. - Chapter 6: Signing up for AT&T CallVantagesm Service When you are ready to sign up for or activate your AT&T CallVantage Service account, refer to the instructions in this chapter.
+- Chapter 4: Connecting the Router This chapter instructs you on how to connect the Router to your cable or DSL modem, PCs, and telephones (or fax machines). - Chapter 5: Configuring the Router This chapter explains how to configure the Router using your web browser and the Router's Web-based Utility.
+You will configure the Router using the settings provided by your ISP.